Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Guide to Slab Flattening Jigs and Router Sleds

-Router sleds are one of the best kept secrets in woodworking.
-When a planer or wide belt sander won’t work for your live edge slabs, cutting boards or butcher block tops a router powered slab flattening mill is where woodworkers turn.
+Router sleds are one of the best-kept secrets in woodworking.
+When a planer or wide belt sander doesn’t work for your live edge slabs, cutting boards, or butcher block tops, a router-powered slab flattening mill is where woodworkers turn.

-And, as you can guess, allows for extremely heavy wood pieces like live edge slabs to be flattened in place.
+And, as you can guess, it allows for hefty wood pieces like live edge slabs to be flattened in place.

 So what makes these jigs unique?
 Well, consider the following capabilities: